AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] make button call it with the right arguments
 	- [x] make the page screen template
 		- [ ] make check separator trigger at random if a flag is ticked
+			- [ ] complete it with horizontal shit
 		- [x] manage frames to limit height variation
 		- [x] manage fonts
 		- [x] test with longer text